AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/specify-security-settings.md

 ---
 title: Specify security settings
-seo-title: Specify security settings
-description: Learn how to specify security settings.
+description: Learn how to specify security settings to protect XML data files.
+Using the security setting feature enables you to control the external entities in XML inputs to increase the security.
-seo-description: Learn how to specify security settings.
 uuid: c86ba195-010d-40d6-9f9d-4cb4c364d104
 contentOwner: admin
 content-type: reference